clayallsopp/ShotBlocker/README.md

 Detecting iOS screenshots ala Snapchat and Facebook Poke.

-Current technique is to poll the user's camera roll and check for new screenshot-esque images; if you would like to add another method, definitely submit a pull-request!
+Current technique is to poll the user's camera roll and check for new screenshot-esque images; if you would like to add another technique, definitely submit a pull-request!

 ## Usage